develop-me/blog-resources/base/index.md

 ## Base 2: Binary

-“Binary” just means that rather than using 10 as the base, we use 2 instead.
+“Binary” means rather than using 10 as the base, we use 2 instead.
 It's the system that computers use to represent pretty much everything.

 For example consider the decimal “10”.
 In binary this is “1010”.
 Going from the *right*most symbol: